MyIP Access

 Step 3 – Connect the Role to MyIP Access

-1. Log in to MyIP Access and open AWS Integrations.
+1. Log in to MyIP Access and open AWS integration.

-3. Choose the security group and ports MyIP Access should manage.
+2. Enter a friendly name, AWS region, security group ID, and the ports MyIP Access should manage.

 Step 4 – Update Your IP